utilyre/barbecue.nvim/README.md

   -- If you set this to false, floating windows will look weird exclude_float = true,

-  -- Instead of excluding countless number of filetypes, barbecue tries to only show on some buftypes -- "": file buffer
+  -- Instead of excluding countless number of filetypes, barbecue tries to only be shown on some buftypes -- "": file buffer
   -- "nofile": e.g. nvim-tree and nvim-dap-ui
   -- "prompt": e.g. telescope.nvim and nvim-fzf